-41. PASSIVE SOLAR DESIGN
+4·1.
+PASSIVE SOLAR DESIGN

-Usable external space which directly connects with, and allows sunlight to penetrate, the principal living space.
+Usable external space and windows of a minimum area and dimension which directly connect with, and allow sunlight to penetrate, the principal living space.

-- To connect the principal living space to the secluded private open space. - To maximise secluded private open space located on the north and east sides of a dwelling. - To provide north light and winter sun into the principal living spaces
+- To ensure secluded private open space is of a useable size for outdoor living, furniture and landscaping. - To connect the principal living space to the secluded private open space. - To maximise secluded private open space located on the north and east sides of a dwelling. - To provide north light and winter sun into the principal living spaces.